rinnocente/gromed/README.md

 # gromed
 grom[macs] + [plu]med

-GROMACS is a well known molecular dynamics package
+GROMACS is a well known molecular dynamics package, more info at [gromacs.org](http://www.gromacs.org/)

-PLUMED is a free energy calculator
+PLUMED is a free energy calculator, more info at [plumed.org](www.plumed.org)

-This project contains a Dockerfile for the building of a common docker container for them.
+This project contains a Dockerfile for building a common docker container for them.